Xmorelle/webpage/index.md

 ### Professional and community services

-- **Group seminar organizer** for the INSA-Lyon site of the IMP lab (2020-current) - Organization of internal group seminars for exposing the work of PhD studends, post-docs and permanent researchers and promoting exchanges and collaborations between the lab members.
+- **Group seminar organizer** for the INSA-Lyon site of the IMP lab (2020-current) - Organization of internal group seminars for exposing the work of PhD studends, post-docs and permanent researchers, in order to promote exchanges and collaborations between lab members.

 - **Mechanical Testing equipment trainer** in INSA-Lyon site of the IMP lab (2019-current) - Person-in-charge for new training on Uniaxial testing machines (Instron and MTS) for quasi-static, fracture and fatigue loading of polymer-based specimens.